Woodland High School baseball coach on comeback trail after suffering stroke

-Kenny Murphy spends as much time as can these days walking up and down the driveway of his mother’s Calais home.
+Kenny Murphy spends as much time as he can these days walking up and down the driveway of his mother’s Calais home.

 The goal, he says, is to be able to make a similar walk on the baseball field at Woodland High School as soon as possible.